https://amp.theguardian.com/books/2021/sep/06/poem-of-the-week-beer-for-two-in-bockler-park-berlin-by-lucy-burnett

 liked the afternoon to turn around.
 If I were you and

-– I wondered – might me marry you?
+you were me – I wondered – might me marry you?

 Böckler Park, the setting of this week’s poem, is named after the trade unionist and politician Hans Böckler, and located in the Kreuzberg district of Berlin, well-known for its arts and countercultural scene.
 While by its shape on the page, Beer for Two … declares a relationship with traditional sonnet, readers can expect plenty of quietly mischievous subversion of that tradition.